PsychyBruh/Proxy-Hub/readme.md

 # 🌐 Proxy Hub

-Proxy Hub is a sleek and customizable dashboard for launching and managing web proxies from one central interface.
-With a lightweight design, theme toggling, cloaking support, and optional admin features, it's built for ease of use and future expansion.
+Proxy Hub is a sleek, customizable dashboard for launching and managing web proxies from a single interface.
+With theme toggling, cloaking support, and an optional admin panel, it's designed for ease of use and future expansion.

 ---

 ## 🚀 Features

-- 🌗 Light/Dark mode with toggle button
+- 🌗 Light/Dark mode toggle
-- 🧩 Organized proxy card layout with custom logos
+- 🧩 Organized proxy cards with custom logos
-- 🪄 "about:blank" cloaking mode for stealth browsing
+- 🪄 `about:blank` cloaking mode for stealthy browsing
-- 💾 Recent proxies saved with `localStorage`
+- 💾 Recent proxies saved using `localStorage`
-- 🔐 Admin panel (optional) with basic proxy stats
+- 🔐 Optional admin panel with usage stats
-- 📤 Suggest proxies (coming soon)
+- 📤 Proxy suggestion form *(coming soon)*
-- ⚙️ Fully customizable front-end, no backend required
+- ⚙️ Fully customizable frontend — no backend required

 ---

 ## 📁 Project Structure

-proxy-hub/ ├── index.html # Main proxy dashboard ├── styles.css # All theming and layout styles ├── script.js # Logic for loading, launching, and managing proxies ├── suggestion.html # (Planned) Form to suggest new proxies ├── admin.html # Admin interface (optional) └── README.md # This file
+proxy-hub/ ├── index.html # Main proxy dashboard ├── styles.css # All theming and layout styles ├── script.js # Logic for loading and launching proxies ├── suggestion.html # (Planned) Form to suggest new proxies ├── admin.html # Admin interface (optional) └── README.md # This file

 yaml
 Copy